-- Does piping slope and drain correctly?
+- Does the piping slope and drain correctly?

-- Are all valves, instrumentation, equipment and structures well supported?
+- Are all valves, instrumentation, equipment, and structures well supported?

 - Operational Checkout – Operational checkouts first verify that individual system components work correctly, then the system as a whole.
 In most cases, you still are not adding real raw materials, but you might run something like water or a neutral gas through the system to verify things like:

 - Are flow, temperature, and pressure requirements met?